The Bankrate promise

 Once a building, landmark or parcel of land is recognized as historically significant, its owners may be eligible for federal tax deductions.
-In addition to tax assistance, owners of registered properties can seek funds for renovations or upkeep.
+In addition to tax assistance, owners of registered properties may seek grants or other funds for renovations and upkeep.